 -Native American Proverb

-We honor and acknowledge that we are on the traditional territories and ancestral homelands of the Cheyenne, Arapaho, and Ute nations.
-This area, specifically, the confluence of the Platte and Cherry Creek Rivers was the epicenter for trade, information sharing, planning for the future, community/family and ally building, as well as conducting healing ceremonies for over 45 Indigenous Nations, including the Lakota, Kiowa, Comanche, Apache, Shoshone, Paiute, Zuni, Hopi and many others.
+“We honor and acknowledge that we are on the traditional territories and ancestral homelands of the Cheyenne, Arapaho, and Ute nations.
+The area on which this campus resides was an epicenter for trade, information sharing, planning for the future, community, family and ally building, as well as conducting healing ceremonies for over 45 Indigenous Nations, including the Lakota, Kiowa, Comanche, Apache, Shoshone, Paiute, Zuni, Hopi among others."

-We must recognize Indigenous peoples as the original stewards of this land and as these words are spoken and heard, remember the ties these nations still have to their traditional homelands.
+“We must recognize Indigenous peoples as the original inhabitants and stewards of this land.
+As these words of acknowledgment are spoken and heard, remember the ties these nations still have to their traditional homelands.
 Let us acknowledge the painful history of genocide and forced removal from this territory and pay our respect to the diverse Indigenous peoples still connected to this land.
-Let us give thanks to all Tribal Nations and the ancestors of this place.” -Grace Redshirt Tyon
+We give thanks to all Tribal Nations and the ancestors of this place.” -Grace RedShirt Tyon